-Petra Hůlová (b .1979) is a fiction writer, the recipient of several literary awards including the Czechia’s highest literary recognition – Magnesia Litera, the Josef Škvorecký Award and the Jiří Orten Award.
-She studied language, culture, and anthropology at universities in Prague, Ulan Bator, and New York, and was a Fulbright scholar in the USA.
-Her first novel, All This Belongs to Me (2002, Paměť mojí babičce) won the Magnesia Litera Award for Discovery of the Year.
+Petra Hůlová (b .1979) is a fiction writer and the recipient of several literary awards, including the Czechia’s highest literary recognitions – the Magnesia Litera, the Josef Škvorecký Award and the Jiří Orten Award.
+She studied language, culture, and anthropology at universities in Prague, Ulan Bator and New York, and was a Fulbright scholar in the USA.
+Her first novel, All This Belongs to Me (2002, Paměť mojí babičce), won the Magnesia Litera Award for Discovery of the Year.
 The English translation by Alex Zucker won the ALTA National Translation Award.
-Her fourth novel Plastic Three-bedroom (2006, Umělohmotný třípokoj) won the Jiří Orten Prize (best work of prose or poetry by an author thirty or under).
-The English translation by Alex Zucker had received PEN Translates award.
-Her fifth novel Taiga Station (2008, Stanice Tajga) won the Josef Škvorecký Prize.
-Her in a total of ten novels and two plays have been translated into more than ten languages.
+Her fourth novel, Plastic Three-bedroom (2006, Umělohmotný třípokoj), won the Jiří Orten Prize for the best work of prose or poetry by an author of thirty or under; Alex Zucker’s English translation received the PEN Translates Award.
+Hůlová’s fifth novel, Taiga Station (2008, Stanice Tajga) won the Josef Škvorecký Prize.
+A total of ten novels and two plays of hers have been translated into more than ten languages.
+Fox Eyes is her latest book, first for children.
 She lives in Prague.

 Available material: English sample

 Fox Eyes is a story about 13-year-old brother-and-sister twins Eda and Zuzka, who decide to change the course of history.
 In their bathroom they discover a tunnel that leads from present-day Prague back to the time of the Soviet occupation in 1968.
 The two teens save the life of their grandfather, whom they never had the chance to meet, and together they fly to Moscow to defend Czech freedom.
 Will they succeed?
 And if they do, what consequences will it have for their life in the present?